How to Enable or Disable the “Clear TPM” Button in Windows 11 Security App

 How to Turn On or Off the “Clear TPM” Button Using Windows Registry Editor

-If you cannot access the Local Group Policy Editor, you can make this change using the Registry Editor instead.
+If you can’t access the Group Policy Editor, you can still control the Clear TPM button in Windows 11 using the Registry Editor.

 Summary

-The Clear TPM button resets your computer’s security chip.
-This affects things like your PIN and fingerprint login.
+The Clear TPM button in Windows 11 lets you reset your PC’s security chip, which can affect things like your PIN or fingerprint login.

 Always restart your PC after making changes so they work properly.